quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 Registration
 - An `ApplicationContext` auto-detects `BeanFactoryPostProcessor` beans in its bean definitions and applies them before any other beans get created.
-A `BeanFactoryPostProcessor` may also be registered programmatically with a ConfigurableApplicationContext.
+A `BeanFactoryPostProcessor` may also be registered programmatically with a `ConfigurableApplicationContext`.

 Ordering